This website is intended for UK healthcare professionals only

 • Who to discuss or tell about ADRs including Yellow Card reporting

-This resource is provided at an advanced level by Clarity Informatics.
+This resource is provided at an advanced level.
 Read the article and answer the self-assessment questions, and reflect on what you have learned.

 Complete the resource to obtain a certificate to include in your revalidation portfolio.
 You should record the time spent on this resource in your CPD log.